nasa/fprime/Gds/README.md

 This class is responsible for setting up the pipeline of data between different components in the publisher/subscriber interface - that is, it is responsible for registering all of the various components that whish to share data.
 This class also supports the creation of multiple Gds GUI windows which all share the same subscriptions and therefore recieve the same data.

+## Generate Documentation
+You can generate a doxygen documentation page for the GDS source.
+To do this, you will need to install '''doxygen''' and '''doxypypy''' with the following commands.

+'''apt-get install doxygen
+pip install doxypypy'''

+Next, copy into or otherwise make '''docs/py_filter''' available in your path.
+Now you can run '''doxygen Doxyfile''' in the root directory to generate documentation in '''docs/doxy/index.html

 ## Notes
  - Currently, the models/common directory has command.py, event.py, and